jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ## Demo

-For a standalone working example app of the React Wrapper, see the [React Demo](https://github.com/AdaptableTools/example-adaptable-react-aggrid)
+For a standalone working example app of the React Wrapper, see the [React Example Project](https://github.com/AdaptableTools/example-adaptable-react-aggrid)

 To see AdapTable, more generally, in action visit our [Demo Site](https://demo.adaptabletools.com).
 Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).